TaylorReininger/jhu_software_concepts/module_4/README.md

 ## Approach

 - I am using Python==3.12
+- I am using Pytest and a Test-Driven Development (TDD) Workflow to develop my classes

 ## Installation and Execution

 NOTE: These instructions assume the user either has Anaconda or another method of creating virtual environments already configured.

-Follow these steps to configure and execut the web app:
+Follow these steps to configure and execut the tool:

 1. Create your virtual environment (Anaconda or Pyenv)
 ```bash